TradeMeLabs/snowflake/README.md

 # Snowflake

 Snowflake is Medium's tool for planning and supporting our engineers' career development.
+Trade Me has forked this and amended to support analyts career development.

-You can read more about how we use this tool in our [growth framework documentation](https://medium.com/s/engineering-growth-framework).
+You can read more about how Medium use this tool in our [growth framework documentation](https://medium.com/s/engineering-growth-framework).
-Our growth tool is hosted [publicly](https://snowflake.medium.com).

 ![The Lannisters send their regards](https://i.imgur.com/e9DYLBr.png)

 ## Contributions

-You are free to use, change and build on this work to make it useful for your organisation.
-We will happily consider unencumbered code contributions to improve functionality, but as this is the actual tool we use within Medium, acceptance is likely to be intentional, and deliberate.
-Meaning, slow.
-As such, you may prefer to fork the codebase for your own needs.
-We will not accept any contributions that modify the text of the application (but, thank you in advance for pointing out any typos).
+Please see [Medium's growth framework for contributions](https://github.com/Medium/snowflake).
+You are welcome to fork and adjust our version as you would like.

 ## Installation

+From Medium...

 Get yarn if you don’t have it already: